But the skeptics say....

 "Life did not evolve first on Earth; a highly advanced civilization became threatened so they devised a way to pass on their existence.
 They genetically-modified their DNA and sent it out from their planet on bacteria or meteorites with the hope that it would collide with another planet.
 It did, and that’s why we’re here.
 The DNA molecule is the most efficient information storage system in the entire universe.
 The immensity of complex, coded and precisely sequenced information is absolutely staggering.
 The DNA evidence speaks of intelligent, information-bearing design.

 Complex DNA coding would have been necessary for even the hypothetical first so-called’ simple cell(s).
 Our DNA was encoded with messages from that other civilization.
 They programmed the molecules so that when we reached a certain level of intelligence, we would be able to access their information, and they could therefore — teach” us about ourselves, and how to progress.
 For life to form by chance is mathematically virtually impossible."

-Does this mean we are now entering the lunatic fringe with these outrageous claims of God or alien life?
+Does this mean we are now entering the lunatic fringe with these outrageous claims of God?

 Not necessarily.
 We just have to understand that God may need to be defined in a more scientific sense.
 God could be DNA, or an intelligent and technologically-advanced ET going around seeding planets with new life.
-Or could God be light and hence the events are already conspired to naturally direct themselves under the right conditions to the formation of life?
+Or could God be light and hence the events are already conspired to naturally direct themselves under the right conditions and through the control of light to push matter in the right direction leading to the formation of life?